On the centralization of the circumcentered-reflection method: Introduction

+The point $\circum(z,v,w)$ is well and uniquely defined if the cardinality of the set $\{z,v,w\}$ is one or two.
+In the case in which the three points are all distinct, $\circum(z,v,w)$ is well and uniquely defined only if $x$, $y$ and $z$ are not collinear \cite{Bauschke:2018}.
+Iteration \cref{eq:CRMiterate} is well-defined and leads to convergence when $X$ and $Y$ are affine \cite{Behling:2018a}.
+This is also the case for multi-set affine intersection~\cite{Behling:2020,Behling:2021b} or when the reflectors are substituted by isometries~\cite{Bauschke:2020}.

-CRM iteration \cref{eq:CRMiterate} first aimed to speed up the Douglas-Rachford method (DRM)~\cite{Douglas:1956,Lindstrom:2021a} (also known as the averaged alternating reflections' method).
-Later, in~\cite{Behling:2020a}, CRM was connected to the famous method of alternating projections (MAP)~\cite{Bauschke:1993} whose iteration employs a composition of projections as follows
+CRM first aimed to speed up the Douglas-Rachford method (DRM)~\cite{Douglas:1956,Lindstrom:2021,Bauschke:2014b} (also known as the averaged alternating reflections' method).
+Later, in~\cite{Behling:2020}, CRM was connected to the famous method of alternating projections (MAP)~\cite{Bauschke:1993} whose iteration employs a composition of projections as follows

-In \cite{Behling:2018a}, Behling, Bello-Cruz and Santos pointed out that iteration \cref{eq:CRMiterate} could fail to be well defined or to approach the target set.
+In \cite{Behling:2018}, Behling, Bello-Cruz and Santos pointed out that iteration \cref{eq:CRMiterate} could fail to be well-defined or to approach the target set.
 Later on, Arag{\'o}n~Artacho, Campoy and Tam~\cite[Figure 10]{AragonArtacho:2020} chose an initial point in this very example for which the correspondent CRM sequence actually diverges.
-Fortunately, this was overcome in \cite{Behling:2020} by considering Pierra's product space reformulation~\cite{Pierra:1984}.
+Fortunately, this was overcome in \cite{Behling:2021b} by considering Pierra's product space reformulation~\cite{Pierra:1984}.
 Pierra stated that problem \cref{eq:CFP} is univocally related to the problem of finding a common point to the diagonal subspace $\DD\coloneqq \{(z,z) \mid z \in \re^{n}\}$ and the Cartesian convex set $\KK=X\times Y$.
-In \cite{Behling:2020} it was shown that a sequence of circumcenters, with initial point in $\DD$ and that iterates as
+In \cite{Behling:2021b} it was shown that a sequence of circumcenters, with initial point in $\DD$ and that iterates as

 converges to a point $\vz^{*} = (z^{*},z^{*})$, where $z^{*} \in X\cap Y$, that is, $z^{*}$ is a solution of problem \cref{eq:CFP}.
-Such a result is indeed derived in \cite{Behling:2020} for {the case of} a finite number of convex sets.
+Such a result is indeed derived in \cite{Behling:2021b} for {the case of} a finite number of convex sets.

-In this work we prove that a pure CRM step leads to convergence as long as the iterates stay in an appropriate region.
+In this work, we prove that a CRM step based on parallel reflections leads to convergence as long as the iterates stay in an appropriate region.
 We will easily reach this region and get a very fast CRM projection-type method for solving problem \cref{eq:CFP}.
 In our study, the following parallel CRM (pCRM) iteration will be considered

 We show that this iteration provides adequate steps for solving problem \cref{eq:CFP} if the angle between the vectors $R_{X}(z^{k}) - z^{k}$ and $R_{Y}(z^{k}) - z^{k}$ is obtuse (or right).
 When $z^{k}$ satisfies this property, we say that it is \emph{centralized}.
 Achieving such property is possible, for instance, by taking an appropriate projection procedure.
 Roughly speaking, we show {that} a MAP step taken from any given $z\in \re^{n}$ helps to provide a point with the desired feature.
 In fact,